A Confederacy of Doofuses

 [2] I realize that most people (Prince Hamlet being a notable exception), don’t cotton to contemplating their own demise.
 However, look upon the exercise of auto obituary composition as a fond look back on a life well lived.
 On the other hand, if you consider your life a tale told by an idiot, full of sound and fury, signifying nothing, you can lash out at your enemies in your obit.
 It’s up to you! [insert smiley emoji].

 [3] For me, the more specific the better.
 If possible, I’d like to precisely name the illness, for example, “after an acute case of cirrhosis of the liver.”
 BTW, I hate the trite trope of illness as a martial encounter.
-Waging heroic battles with Goliath like adversaries like inoperable brain cancer is yawn-producing.
+Waging heroic battles with Goliath-like adversaries such as inoperable brain cancer is yawn-producing.
 Certainly, there must be people out there who whined their way to the grave.

 [4] Why are red-blooded Americans omitting the “from” in sentences pertaining to graduation, as in “graduated high school or graduated university?”